-Based on the results of research and discussion in this paper, it can be concluded that first, environmental regulation in the Indonesian constitution is inseparable from the development of the international environment and the principles of sustainable development formulated in WCED United Nations, Economic constitution through Article 33 paragraph (3) of the 1945 Constitution still tends to be anthropocentric approach, so it must be balanced and correlated to paragraph (4) in this provision which is characterized by a green constitution through the principles of togetherness, fair efficiency, sustainability, environmental insight, independence, and by maintaining the balance, progress and national economic unity; secondly, the contribution of environmental regulation in the Indonesian constitution to natural resource management policies.
+Based on the results of research and discussion in this paper, it can be concluded [12] first, environmental regulation in the Indonesian constitution is inseparable from the development of the international environment and the principles of sustainable 16 elopment formulated in WCED United Nations.
+Economic constitution through Article 33 paragraph (3) of the 1945 Constitution still tends to be anthropocentric approach, so it must be balanced and correlated to pagraph (4) in this provision which is characterized by a green constitution through the principles of togethermess, fair efficiency, sustainability, environmental insight, independence, and by maintaining the balance, progress and national economic unity; secondly, the contribution of environmental regulation in the Indonesian constitution to natural resource management policies.
 In an effort to control and exploit it is not only the interests of economic commodities to achieve state revenue alone, but also consider environmental and sustainable insights, thus it becomes an integral part of the exploitation of natural resources.
-Environmental constitutionality contributes significantly in providing a balance between national development utilizing natural resources with a balance in environmental preservation, as well as a variety of investments both nationally and regionally that have a direct impact on the environment.
+Environmental development utilizing natural resources with a balance in environmental preservation, as well as a variety of investments both nationally and regionally that have a direct impact on be environment.
 The state will be judged to be in violation of the constitution and the right to a good and healthy environment of citizens, if it is inconsistent and not being concequent in carrying out the constitution of the environment in every policy on the control and management of natural resources.